Spine

 When nonoperative treatment has been found unsuccessful in providing relief from symptoms, our spine specialists explore surgical management as an option.
 Surgical treatment is tailored to each individual patient and may vary in scope depending on the condition, the patient’s health, and their expectations.

-When appropriate, we offer many minimally invasive surgical options such as a microdecompression or spine fusion.
+When appropriate, we offer many minimally invasive surgical options such as a microdecompression, spine fusion and basivertebral nerve ablation.
 Minimally invasive surgery typically provides patients a quicker recovery because of less tissue disruption and a smaller incision, among other benefits.

 In some circumstances, a more traditional spine surgery may be recommended for the patient.
 Our spine surgeons are renowned experts in performing complex spine procedures for pediatric and adult spinal deformities, degenerative conditions affecting the spine, spinal tumors, and traumatic spinal injuries.
 By working together with a team of expert anesthesiologists, operating room personnel, and an electrophysiologist to monitoring spinal cord function, we are able to perform surgery in a safe and efficient manner.